shivam-saroj/Games_below_100LinesOfcode/README.md

 ----------------------------------------------------------------------------------
 **About this Repository**
+>You should add your name in the Contributions.md file after adding the file.<br>
 >This is an open source repository.<br>
 >Games that need 100 or below 100 lines of code will be accepted.<br>
->You can add your name in the Contributions.md file .<br>